vschau/mws-restaurant-stage-2/README.md

 - Use webpack to bundle assets
 - Achieve 90+ [Lighthouse](https://developers.google.com/web/tools/lighthouse/) performance score for Performance, Progressive Web App (PWA), Accessibility, and Best Practices.

+## Important Notes
+- webpack-dev-server is only used for code development.
+Images will be missing because they're only generated during build.

 ## Install
 The local dev API server:
 - Launch the sails server